 Scope and Content

 The collection contains small gaps in both personal and professional correspondence.
-Dr. Bonner taught at Georgia College & State University for twenty-five years, there is a great deal of both personal and professional material in the form of correspondence, minutes of meetings and other official records from his years as a Professor of History, Chairman of the Department of History and Chairman of Faculty Research and Graduate Study at the Woman's College of Georgia, as well as his achievements while teaching.
+Dr. Bonner taught at Georgia College for 25 years, there is a great deal of both personal and professional material in the form of correspondence, minutes of meetings and other official records from his years as a Professor of History, Chairman of the Department of History and Chairman of Faculty Research and Graduate Study at the Woman's College of Georgia, as well as his achievements while teaching.

 The arrangement within each series is in basic chronological order.
 Series 1 Boxes 1-9 concentrate mainly on personal correspondence.
 The highest concentration of correspondence is with his parents and his wife.
 The other part is with other family members and acquaintances.